smackers/democratizing-software-verification-workshop-2022/index.md

 **Short bio:**
-Zafer Esen is a PhD student at Uppsala University under the supervision of Philipp Rümmer, Tjark Weber and Wang Yi.
+Zafer Esen is a PhD student at Uppsala University under the supervision of Philipp Rummer, Tjark Weber and Wang Yi.
 He is one of the main developers of the Horn-based C model checker TriCera.
 Over the past four years he has also contributed to the Eldarica Horn and the Princess SMT solvers, mainly to support the theory of heaps.